 The program consists of CBT based treatment because it directly meets the needs of the different stages of PTSD.
 It is present and problem orientated to reduce current symptoms.
 It is brief, time-limited and structured with the goal of strong treatment gains over a short time frame.

-For more information on the Day Programs available from The Cairns Clinic contact us today on (07) 4050 7000.
+For more information on the Day Programs available from Ramsay Clinic Cairns contact us today on (07) 4050 7000.

 The COVID-19 pandemic has caused stress and anxiety for the population at large, but how does a global historical event of this scale, especially one tied to health and medical care access, affect mental health in pregnancy, family and infants?View more >